Datacube segmentation via Deep Spectral Clustering: Introduction

-In the field of nuclear physics applied to cultural heritage, DL can be used to analyze data from non-destructive testing techniques, such as neutron imaging or gamma-ray spectroscopy.
-For example, it can help identify the composition of ancient artefacts or detect hidden structures in historical buildings, providing valuable insights without damaging these precious objects.
+In the field of nuclear physics applied to Cultural Heritage (for a nice introduction to the subject, see, e.g.~\cite{alma991021183529704336, KnollBookXRF, MandoPixe, Grieken1993HandbookOX, jenkins1995quantitative, Janssens2000MicroscopicXF, Verma2007AtomicAN, Ruberto2023} and references therein), Deep Learning can be used to analyze data from non-destructive testing techniques, such as neutron imaging or gamma-ray spectroscopy.
+For example, it can help identify the composition of ancient artifacts or detect hidden structures in historical buildings, providing valuable insights without damaging these precious objects.
 This involves the use of advanced algorithms to statistically analyse the data obtained from imaging using nuclear techniques.
-These algorithms can identify patterns and correlations in the data, providing valuable insights into the artwork’s composition, age, and condition. \cite{Kleynhans2020,5967899,8432512,8667664,666999xrfdl, D2JA00114D, Jones2022, arxiv.2207.12651, BombiniICIAP2021, BombiniICCSA2022, bombini2023ganx, BombiniThespianXRF, Dirks2022AutoEncoderNN, Liu2023NeuralNF} (for other Machine learning approaches in Cultural Heritage, see \cite{FIORUCCI2020102}, and references therein).
+These algorithms can identify patterns and correlations in the data, providing valuable insights into the artwork’s composition, age, and condition. \cite{Kleynhans2020,5967899,8432512,8667664,666999xrfdl, D2JA00114D, Jones2022, arxiv.2207.12651, BombiniICIAP2021, BombiniICCSA2022, bombini2023ganx, BombiniThespianXRF, Dirks2022AutoEncoderNN, Liu2023NeuralNF} (for other Machine Learning approaches in Cultural Heritage, see \cite{FIORUCCI2020102}, and references therein).

-Out of many deep learning methods, Deep Clustering is one approach that may be relevant for the topic at hand (for nice reviews of Deep Clustering, see \cite{8412085, ren2022deep, zhou2022comprehensive}, and references therein).
-Deep clustering is a branch of unsupervised learning that combines traditional clustering methods with deep learning.
+Out of many Deep Learning methods, Deep Clustering is one approach that may be relevant for the topic at hand (for nice reviews of Deep Clustering, see \cite{aljalbout2018clustering, 8412085, Nutakki2019, WEI2024127761, ren2022deep, zhou2022comprehensive}, and references therein).
+Deep Clustering is a branch of unsupervised learning that combines traditional clustering methods with Deep Learning.

 The goal of classical clustering is to partition a dataset into groups, called \textit{clusters}, such that data points in the same cluster are more similar to each other than to those in other clusters.
 Traditional clustering methods, such as K-means \cite{kmeans1967originalpaper}, rely on predefined distance metrics to measure the similarity between data points.
 However, these methods often fail to capture complex patterns in high-dimensional data.